 Disney Hollywood Studios Crowds

-How to deal with the Disney Hollywood Studios crowds.
-The Hollywood Tower of Terror, Rock-N-Roller Coaster starring Aerosmith, Toy Story Mania, and The Voyage of the Little Mermaid, these are some of the great rides in Disney's Hollywood Studios that attract huge crowds.
+Dad knows how to deal with the Disney Hollywood Studios crowds.
+The Twilight Zone Tower of Terror, Rock 'n' Roller Soaster Starring Aerosmith, Toy Story Mania!, and Slinky Dog Dash crowds.
+Oh yeah, and the Fantasmic! crowds too.
+These are some of the great rides in Disney's Hollywood Studios that attract huge crowds.
 And really long lines.

 Disney Hollywood Studios is probably the hardest park to tour.
 Most of the attractions draw long lines all day.
 There are more shows here than any other park and that creates a challenge when developing a touring strategy.